LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Introduction

-Our major contributions include three-fold: (i)~We proposed the LLM Brain Rot Hypothesis and validated it via controlled experiments; (ii)~Our detailed analysis uncovered fine-grained failure modes caused by junk intervention, including thought skipping in reasoning, and that popular data and short data contribute to different kinds of cognitive declines individually; and (iii)~We examined potential post-hoc mitigation using a similar scale of data, observing that instruction tuning is an effective strategy with more samples, but cannot fully restore the cognitive capabilities.
-Such persistent Brain Rot effect calls for future research to carefully curate data to avoid cognitive damages in pre-training.
+Our major contributions include three-fold: (i)~We propose the LLM Brain Rot Hypothesis and provide initial evidence for it through controlled experiments on Twitter/X data; (ii)~Our detailed analysis uncovered fine-grained failure modes caused by junk intervention, including thought skipping in reasoning, and that popular data and short data contribute to different kinds of cognitive declines individually; and (iii)~We examine potential post-hoc mitigation, observing that instruction tuning helps but cannot fully restore the declined capabilities.
+Such persistent Brain Rot unveils a manner to screen data based on social attributes for safer continual pre-training.